 revIgniter is a free and open source software.
 If revIgniter saved you some time or helped you to create something awesome, you can express your satisfaction through making a friendly donation via PayPal using the donate button below.

-revIgniter v1.8.2 has been released.
-This maintenance release includes improvements to the User Guide, fixes an issue related to multipart/form-data and empty $_POST and addresses security issues of _blank targets.
-To get more informations please read the Change Log.
+revIgniter v2.0.5 has been released.
+This release improves the Config library and fixes an issue with sub libraries.
+To get more informations please read the Change Log of the User Guide.

 If you are running revIgniter please see the Update Instructions.